 Then manual tests could be performed.

-When testing manually if a HTML Injection is possible, then simple HTML code could be entered – For Example, to check if the text would be displayed.
-There is no point to test with a very complicated HTML code, simple code may be enough to check, if it is being displayed.
+When testing manually if an HTML Injection is possible, then simple HTML code could be entered – For Example, to check if the text would be displayed.
+There is no point to test with a very complicated HTML code, simple code may be enough to check if it is being displayed.

 For Example, it may be simple tags with text: